AlfrescoArchive/acs-community-deployment/README.md

 The **master** branch of this repository will endeavour to support the following deployments:
 - [Docker Compose](https://github.com/Alfresco/acs-deployment/blob/master/docs/docker-compose-deployment.md) (latest): For development and trials
 - [MiniKube](https://github.com/Alfresco/acs-deployment/blob/master/docs/helm-deployment-minikube.md) (latest): For development and POCs
-- [Helm - AWS Cloud with Kubernetes](https://github.com/Alfresco/acs-deployment/blob/master/docs/helm-deployment-aws_kops.md) (latest): For production or as a basis of production deployments
+- [Helm - AWS Cloud with Kubernetes](https://github.com/Alfresco/acs-deployment/blob/master/docs/helm-deployment-aws_kops.md) (latest): As a deployment template which can be used as the basis for your specific deployment needs

 For the Enterprise project, go to [acs-deployment](https://github.com/Alfresco/acs-deployment).
-The only difference between these projects are:
+The only difference between these projects is:
 * In the Community chart, clustering is not supported, so only a single `alfresco-content-repository` node is started by default.

 ## Contents of the deployment